Wellington3010/rails-svelte-inertia-model-configuration/README.md

 ## This project is a model for you start your rails project with inertia js and svelte.

-*Choice between clone this project or follow steps below for begin your own project.*
+*Choice between fork this project or follow steps below for begin your own project.*

 Step 1 : Initialize a new rails project with the command `rails new my-name-project`.